ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

       I hope this exercise helps you practice working with DataFrames in Julia!

-.. todo:: Working with the Fourier Transform in Julia
+.. exercise:: Working with the Fourier Transform in Julia

    In this exercise, you will practice computing the Fourier transform of climate data using the `FFTW` package in Julia.